grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 - **The GRDI-AMR One Health data standard:** The set of fields, terms, and rules that represent how data should be formatted ([hosted on github](https://github.com/cidgoh/GRDI_AMR_One_Health))
 - **The Virtual Microbial Resource (VMR):** The central database that stores the metadata.
     This database ensures the integrity of the metadata and provides additional functionality, such as exporting to other formats.
-- **The Science Network:** The National Microbiology Laboratory branch of PHAC has its own suite of servers and IT infrastructure to host and support science projects within the branch.
+- **The Science Network:** The suite of servers and IT infrastructure to host and support science projects hosted by the National Microbiology Laboratory Branch of PHAC.
-    Access to this network has been extended to all members of the GRDI-AMR2 to support the project.
-    Access is required to upload and access sequences on IRIDA, and view dashboards connected to the VMR.
-    While most researchers _should_ already have their own science network account, it may need to be renewed.
-    Please contact [Emil Jurga](mailto:emil.jurga@phac-aspc.gc.ca) or the [NML's Science IT Helpdesk](mailto:helpdesk@nml-lmn.phac-aspc.gc.ca) to either renew or request an account.
-    The VPN address is [remote.corefacility.ca](http://remote.corefacility.ca) (using cisco AnyConnect) or [virtual.cscscience.ca/vpn/index.html](https://virtual.cscscience.ca/vpn/index.html) for the web-interface (using Citrix)
+- **Science Credentials:** The username and password used to access the science network.
+    When logging in via Microsoft Windows portals, your username will be of the format _username_@**CSCScience.ca**
 - **IRIDA:** Integrated Rapid Infectious Disease Analysis tool.
     This application hosts sequencing data.
     When connected to the Science Network VPN, the link is [ngs-archive.corefacility.ca](http://ngs-archive.corefacility.ca).